'I'm not a model. I'm an athlete and people should focus more on my athleticism rather than my clothes' - KTVZ

 An NCAA spokesperson told CNN Sports the organization has granted all of the basketball waivers in the past and that it is considering a proposal in May to drop the requirement.

-The Women’s National Basketball Association (WNBA) does not require players to submit waivers.
-The WNBA has never required players to submit waivers.
+And according to WNBA PR, the Women’s National Basketball Association (WNBA) does not require players to submit waivers.

 Recently, legislation like Maryland’s Inclusive Attire Act, which allows students to modify athletic or team uniforms to conform with their religious requirements, has passed.
 Only a few other states — Ohio, Illinois, and Utah — have similar laws on their books.